jaspajjr/canopy_model/readme.txt

 - integral between a & b
 - time that canopy was above an objective threshold
 - time that canopy was above a relative threshold

+The model is now finished, integration above threshold, maximum rate of change were not deemed to be biologically relavent so were abandoned as objectives.